michellejm/ConflictUrbanism-InfraPolitics/Tutorials/02_Georeferencing.md

-## Tutorial 2: Georeferencing a scanned paper map
+# Tutorial 2: Georeferencing a scanned paper map

 This is an exercise in two parts, so it may extend into Tutorial 3.
 First we will georeference an historical map and then we will make a vector dataset from the raster file.

+## Part 1 - Georeferencing

 ### Premise